talariaprotocol/core/README.md

 ### Core Components

-- **Commitments and Nullifiers**: TornadoCodes relies on a system of commitments linked to nullifiers.
+- **Commitments and Nullifiers**: Talaria relies on a system of commitments linked to nullifiers.
 When a transaction or action is initiated, a commitment is created.
 Later, this commitment can be nullified (or spent) by presenting a corresponding nullifier.
 - **Pedersen Hashes**: Used for generating cryptographic commitments that are secure and efficient.
 - **Merkle Trees**: Provides a scalable way to manage large sets of commitments, enabling quick verification and validation.
-- **Modular Design**: TornadoCodes is built with modularity in mind, allowing for easy integration of new validation modules and other enhancements.
+- **Modular Design**: Talaria is built with modularity in mind, allowing for easy integration of new validation modules and other enhancements.

 ### Example Flow